 Note: The default maximum number of TCP connections is limited to 255.
-Within this number of connections a User defined limit of maximum connections can be set (see To Limit the Number of TCP Connections)
+Within this number of connections, a user defined limit of maximum connections can be set in the Communication section of Viz Configuration.

 IMPORTANT!
 The external program which provides the data, must connect and send the data to each Viz Engine individually.
 Vizrt provides a C# library, SendToSMM (part of the Viz install), for this purpose.